Coder-X15/Sorter/Readme.md

 How To
 ------------

-1) Import Sieve.py to your code
+1) Import Sieve.py to your code:

+  ` import Sieve ` or `from Sieve import *` or `import Sieve as sieve` - the last one may make things easy to use.

 2) Set up a sieve using the following command: